 - 1.1 The purpose of the report is to provide an update on the expansion of the Shared Lives scheme to support older people (65+), including a marketing plan and vision. - 1.2 Shared Lives is a national scheme, created as an alternative to care homes or short but frequent care visits.
 The scheme matches someone who needs care with an approved Shared Lives carer.
-The carer is paid to open up their home, shares their family and community life, and gives care and support to the person with care needs. - 1.3 In Reading, the Scheme currently primarily supports those with Learning Disabilities, but is being expanded to support Older People also, either through full-time, part time, or respite placements.
-This report explains the reasons for expanding the scheme to support older people, primarily to provide a preferable service to members of the public than traditional alternatives in a cost effective way. - 1.4 The expansion requires recruitment of extra carers to provide this care; a recruitment and marketing campaign has been undertaken which has included marketing on social media, in print and on both the radio and television news.
-The most significant marketing exercise was advertisements placed on the backs of Reading Buses. - 1.5 The expansion aligns with the strategic direction of travel outlined in the Adult Social Care Transformation Strategy, to provide sustainable forms of care to benefit residents of Reading.
+The carer is paid to open up their home, shares their family and community life, and gives care and support to the person with care needs. - 1.3 In Reading, the Scheme currently primarily supports those with Learning Disabilities, but is planned to expand support to Older People also, either through full-time, day support, or respite placements.
+This report explains the reasons for expanding the scheme to support older people, primarily as cost-avoidance and to provide a preferable service to members of the public than traditional alternatives. - 1.4 The expansion requires recruitment of extra carers to provide this care; a recruitment and marketing campaign was undertaken back in July 2019 which has included marketing on social media, in print and on both the radio and television news.
+The most significant marketing exercise was advertisements placed on the backs of Reading Buses. - 1.5 The expansion aligns with the strategic direction of travel outlined in the Adult Social Care Transformation Strategy, to provide sustainable forms of care to benefit residents of Reading - 1.6 An Equality Impact Assessment has been completed.
+Appendix 1